Sponsored content. Produced in partnership with Visit Napa Valley and Wine Spectator.

 The Grove at COPIA — Napa

-The Culinary Institute of America has an 80,000-square-foot campus in Napa's Oxbow District, across from the Public Market, facing the river.
+The Culinary Institute of America (CIA) has an 80,000-square-foot campus in Napa Valley's Oxbow District, across from the Public Market, facing the river.
 Inside there's a restaurant called The Grove.
 It is the kind of place that locals mention with the specific enthusiasm of someone who wants credit for the recommendation.

 They deserve the credit.
 A restaurant attached to a culinary school campus, in a tourist district—the expectation is competent.
 What The Grove delivers is considerably better than that.